 Besides these treks, you also have a variety of other trekking routes in Nepal.
 Some of these trekking are long ones while some of them are shorter.

-Chisapani Nagarkot trek is small trekking that can be completed within a week.
+Chisapani Nagarkot Trek is a short trekking that can be completed within a week.
 This trek takes you to the surrounding hills of Kathmandu.
 You will go to places like Nagarkot, Sundarijal, and Shivapuri National Park where you can have wonderful sunrise views as well as panoramic views of mountains.

 Frequently Asked Questions

-What kind of accommodations are there while trekking in Nepal?
+What type of accommodation can be found while trekking in Nepal?

 There is no definite answer to what kind of accommodation you are likely to encounter while trekking in Nepal.
 Along the lower regions of the trek, you can find various types of accommodation.
 You can choose to stay in tea houses, lodges or luxurious hotels depending upon your budget.
 But as you trek higher up, the accommodation might be more basic.